 - 1. Schedule an annual meeting with your Fund Development Executive. - Complete Unit Finance Worksheet (found in this binder) with your Fund Development Executive. - 2.
-Recruit a Unit FOS Chair. - 3.
+Review the 2020 Friends of Scouting Playbook. - 3.
+Recruit a Unite FOS Chair - 4.
 Familiarize yourself with the many benefits your unit receives from the Orange County Council.
-The following pages detail the support and benefits provided. - 4.
-Working with your Fund Development Executive, schedule and host a Friends of Scouting Presentation, encouraging 100% of families to invest in Scouting. - 5.
+The following pages detail the support and benefits provided. - 5.
+Working with your Fund Development Executive, schedule and host a Friends of Scouting Presentation, encouraging 100% of families to invest in Scouting. - 6.
 Develop an online giving page using the Fundraising Campaign Website form.
 Follow up with every family via the online giving website to achieve 100% participation.